 Install MySQL APT Repository on Debian 11

-The recommended way to install MySQL 8 on Debian 11 is via the MySQL APT repository.
+The recommended way to install MySQL 8 is via the MySQL APT repository.

 As a result, you need to install MySQL APT repository on Debian 11.
 This makes the installation of MySQL 8 a seamless task.